richardschoen/howtostuff/install-python-ibmivirtual-environment.md

-# IBM i Example to Create a Pyhton Virtual Environment in PASE
+# IBM i Example to Create a Python Virtual Environment in PASE

 # Make Python virtual environment directory
 This example creates /pythonenv1